fastlane/fastlane/README.md

 ```

 You'll have to confirm a list of profiles / certificates that will be deleted.

+## Is this secure?

+Storing your private keys in a git repo might sound off-putting at first.
+We did an in-depth analysis of potential security issues and came to the following conclusion:

+#### What can happen when someone steals my private key?

+If attackers have your certificate and provisioning profile, they can codesign an application with the same bundle identifier.

+What's the worst that can happen for each of the profile types?

+##### App Store Profiles

+An App Store profile can't be used for anything as long as it's not re-signed by Apple.
+The only way to get an app resigned is to submit an app for review (which takes around 7 days).
+Attackers can only submit an app for review, if they also have your iTunes Connect credentials (which are not stored in git, but in your local keychain).
+Additionally you get an email notification every time a build gets uploaded to cancel the submission even before your app gets into the review stage.

+##### Development and Ad Hoc Profiles

+In general those profiles are harmless as they can only be used to install a signed application on a small subset of devices.
+To add new devices, the attacker also needs your Apple Developer Portal credentials (which are not stored in git, but in your local keychain).

+##### Enterprise Profiles

+Attackers can use an In-House profile to distribute signed application to a potentially unlimited number of devices.
+All this runs under your company name and it will eventually lead to Apple revoking your In-House account.
+It is very easy to revoke a certificate to remotely break the app on all devices.

+Because of the potentially dangerous nature of In-House profiles we decided to not allow the use of `match` with enterprise accounts.

+##### To sum up

+- You have full control over the access list of your git repo, no third party service involved
+- Even if your certificates get leaked, they can't be used to cause any harm without your login credentials
+- `match` doesn't support In-House Enterprise profiles as they could potentially cause damage

 # Need help?
 Please submit an issue on GitHub and provide information about your setup